Los Angeles Federal Healthcare Fraud Attorney

 Essentially, deceiving or making false claims to a health benefits program – but namely Medicare or Medicaid – is conduct that will be classified as healthcare fraud.

-What Are the Penalties for Healthcare Fraud?
+What Are the Penalties for Healthcare Fraud in Los Angeles, CA?

 Federal healthcare fraud is a felony in the United States.
 It doesn’t matter whether you submitted false claims to Medicare, Medicaid, or another benefit program.
 If you are convicted on healthcare fraud charges, you will face up to 10 years in prison and be required to pay up to $250,000 in fines.